slavipande/Portfolio/documentation-homepage.md

     </div>
 </div>

 At a later stage, I presented the new homepage to colleagues as a part of an internal knowledge sharing session.
-I used the chance to ask UX colleagues if they can take a look at the homepage design and suggest improvements.
+I used the chance to ask user experience (UX) colleagues if they can take a look at the homepage design and suggest improvements.
 Based on UX recommendations, I adjusted the homepage a little bit.

 <div class="row">
     <div class="4u 12u$(mobile)">